PastaGringo/nosflare/README.md

 nano ./DeployNosflare.sh
 ```

 ### Upgrade your Nosflare relay with the script
+BUG ⚠️ please see known bug below

-UNTESTED YET ⚠️ Update the variable nosflare_remote_gh_repo to the official Nosflare github repo:
+Update the variable nosflare_remote_gh_repo to the official Nosflare github repo:
 ```
 nosflare_remote_gh_repo="https://github.com/Spl0itable/nosflare"
 ```

 Don't hesitate to open new issues if you find some bugs into the script ⚡

+### Known bug
+- You can't update your Nosflare relay by switching from this relay to https://github.com/Spl0itable/nosflare.
+You have to delete your Cloudflare Worker & KV and ./nosflare folder (everything basically) before starting the script with the new Github repo https://github.com/Spl0itable/nosflare.
+As the script git pull the local cloned repo, it will always clone this repo and not the new one.

 # Nosflare